The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 To get uniqueness of this homotopy up to homotopy, one can again use Kirby-Siebenman \cite[Essay IV, Proposition 8.1]{kirby_siebenmann_1977} on $(X\times I) \times I$, and then use the same argument as above. \end{proof}

-Since the map $\xi\colon \BO\to \BTOP$ is a fibration, we can lift the homotopy $h(f)_t$ from \Cref{lem:microbundle_differential} to a homotopy $\widetilde{h}(f)_t$ such that $\widetilde{h}(f)_0=\tau_{X'}\circ f=f^*(\tau_{X'})$ and such that $\widetilde{h}(f)_1$ is a lift of $t_X$.
+Since the map $\xi\colon \BO\to \BTOP$ is a fibration, we can lift the homotopy $h(f)_t$ from \zcref{lem:microbundle_differential} to a homotopy $\widetilde{h}(f)_t$ such that $\widetilde{h}(f)_0=\tau_{X'}\circ f=f^*(\tau_{X'})$ and such that $\widetilde{h}(f)_1$ is a lift of $t_X$.
 Since this homotopy is unique up to homotopy, we will cease to mention this and instead whenever we write $f^*(\tau_{X'})$ it should be taken to mean that we have homotoped this such that it is a lift of $t_X$ (in the unique way).
-In fact, one can extend the argument in the proof of \Cref{lem:microbundle_differential} to see that all higher homotopies are unique up to homotopy, etc., and hence there is an essentially unique classifying map for the tangent microbundle.
+In fact, one can extend the argument in the proof of \zcref{lem:microbundle_differential} to see that all higher homotopies are unique up to homotopy, etc., and hence there is an essentially unique classifying map for the tangent microbundle.
 We will not need this stronger statement.

-\begin{remark} \Cref{lem:microbundle_differential} gives us immediately that the Kirby-Siebenmann invariant is natural with respect to homeomorphisms.
-More precisely, it implies that for a homeomorphism of topological manifolds $f\colon X\to {X'}$ we have that $\ks(X)=f^*\ks({X'})$, since the homotopy classes of maps representing these cohomology classes are clearly homotopic by \Cref{lem:microbundle_differential}.
-By an analogous argument, the Kirby-Siebenmann invariant is also natural with respect to inclusion of open submanifolds. \end{remark}
+\begin{rmk} \zcref{lem:microbundle_differential} gives us immediately that the Kirby-Siebenmann invariant is natural with respect to homeomorphisms.
+More precisely, it implies that for a homeomorphism of topological manifolds $f\colon X\to {X'}$ we have that $\ks(X)=f^*\ks({X'})$, since the homotopy classes of maps representing these cohomology classes are clearly homotopic by \zcref{lem:microbundle_differential}.
+By an analogous argument, the Kirby-Siebenmann invariant is also natural with respect to inclusion of open submanifolds. \end{rmk}

+\begin{rmk} In what follows we will assume that our homeomorphisms $f\colon X\to X'$ between (formally) smooth manifolds already restrict to (formal) diffeomorphisms on the boundary.
+This we can do freely since every homeomorphism of 3-manifolds is isotopic (in an essentially unique way) to a diffeomorphism by Cerf (relying on Hatcher's proof of the Smale conjecture) \cite{cerf_1959,hatcher_1983}.
+We will not comment on this further. \end{rmk}

 We now define the Casson-Sullivan invariant.